 Data linkage

-University of Edinburgh will be sole data controller for the purposes of Data linkage.
-The University will prepare the applications and submit to eDRIS (Scotland), NHS Digital (England), Sail (Wales) at the end of the study and obtain record linkage data on all-cause mortality at 30 days and 90 days post randomisation.
+University of Edinburgh will be sole data controller for the purposes of Data linkage only.
+The trial team will be responsible for preparing the applications and submitting to eDRIS (Scotland), NHS Digital (England), Sail (Wales) at the end of the study and obtain record linkage data on all-cause mortality at 30 days and 90 days post randomisation.
 The linkage data will be stored on an ISO 27001 compliant secure platform, part of University of Edinburgh.
 Participants will consent for the following linkers to be used for follow up: NHS/CHI number, postcode, date of birth and sex at birth.

 Data Validation